abonmassip/fera-gravel/content/en/sostenibilitat.md

 Economic compensations for all those services that generate CO₂ emissions.
 Taxi and material transport services will have an extra cost of 0.023 euros/km\*.

-The income generated in this concept will be allocated to the Escola de Pastors de Catalunya, a training school for shepherds in extensive and mountain livestock farming.
-Extensive livestock farming stabilizes the population, creates a mosaic territory that improves biodiversity and helps reduce the possibility of large forest fires, as well as reducing the consumption of artificial fertilizers and helping to maintain carbon sinks.

 > \*Data obtained from the CO₂ eq emissions of a large petrol car (0.43 kg CO₂ eq/ km) (Database: Ecoinvent 3 // Calculation method: Recipe Midpoint Individualist 1.0.4) and the average price of CO₂ on the international market in 2021.
 (53.55 euros/TCO2) (www.sendeco2.com)